WebDataRocks/pivot-jupyter-notebook/README.md

 ## Related docs

-For details on how to integrate WebDataRocks into existing Jupyter projects, check out the [integration with Jupyter](https://www.webdatarocks.com/doc/integration-with-jupyter-notebook/).
+For details on how to integrate WebDataRocks into existing Jupyter projects, check out the [integration with Jupyter](https://www.webdatarocks.com/doc/integration-with-jupyter-notebook/?r=rm_jupyter).

 ## Support

-For WebDataRocks-related questions, bug reports and features requests, please [create an issue on our GitHub](https://github.com/WebDataRocks/web-pivot-table/issues).
+For WebDataRocks-related questions, bug reports, and feature requests, please [create an issue on our GitHub](https://github.com/WebDataRocks/web-pivot-table/issues).